6 Times the 'Rise of Skywalker' Novelization Retcons Past 'Star Wars' Movies

 Lucasfilm

-(This article will be absolutely full of spoilers for “Star Wars: The Rise of Skywalker” as well as some of the other “Star Wars” movies.
+As you may expect based on the headline, there will be a ton of spoilers for “Star Wars: The Rise of Skywalker” here, as well as for several previous “Star Wars” movies.

 “Star Wars: The Rise of Skywalker” is a very weird movie.
 It really functioned as a reworking of the entire “Star Wars” saga rather than just the conclusion of the story as we knew it, what with the return of Emperor Palpatine (Ian McDiarmid) and all the plot baggage that came with him.
 What we see in this movie changes basically everything we ever knew about that character, if you care to think about all the implications.